josueeduardo/snappy/README.md

-#Snappy
+# Snappy #
-A tiny and powerful server for Java 8
+A tiny but powerful server for Java 8

 Features: